humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-19-internet-explorer-8-document-and-browser-modes.md

     <meta http-equiv="X-UA-Compatible" content="IE=<em>IEVersion</em>">

-There are several different possible values for the IE version in this field and they don&#8217;t necessary map to the three document modes:
+There are several different possible values for the IE version in this field and they don't necessary map to the three document modes:

   * **Edge** &#8211; always put the document into the most recent document mode available.
 Doctype is ignored.
 For Internet Explorer 8, this forces the document mode to IE8 standards all the time.
 Be careful when using this because when Internet Explorer 9 comes out, this will force the page into IE9 standards **mode.**
   * **EmulateIE8** &#8211; if a doctype is present, set the document mode to IE8 standards and otherwise set the document mode to IE5.